PostgreSQL Performance Tuning: How to Size Your Database

 You are using analytical queries heavily (aka aggregates).
 All queries use CPU, but big joins, aggregates, and sequential scans use more (they may use multiple cores) and for longer.
 If you have queries that compute aggregates over large amounts of data, make sure that you have enough CPU to still serve your application’s requests.
 Timescale’s continuous aggregates also solve this problem—they will reduce your CPU requirements considerably while keeping your analytical queries very fast.
 Consider using them if you're a heavy user of aggregates.

-It's always advisable to monitor actual system performance and adjust resources as needed.
+To catch these issues, you must monitor system performance and adjust resources accordingly.
 Here are a few tips on CPU monitoring:

 pg_stat_activity is a PostgreSQL view that provides information about the current activities of processes.
 The